-For site plans requiring County Review as per Section III of the Standards for Sustainable Land Development - Site Plan Review Ordinance of Bergen County.
+For site plans requiring County Review as per Section of the Standards for Sustainable Land Development - Site Plan Review Ordinance of Bergen County.

-Fees \
+Fees

+COUNTY PLANNING BOARD APPROVAL

+Initial Filing Fee: \$1,500.00

+COUNTY PLANNING BOARD EXEMPTION

+Exemption Fee: \$250.00

+ASSESSED FEES TO BE DETERMINED AT TIME OF CONDITIONAL APPROVAL

+Processing Fee - per car stall: \$20.00 Processing Fee - per truck stall: \$100.00

-Initial Filing Fee \$1,500.00 Processing Fee \$20.00/per stall Final Approval Fee \$250.00 Inspection Fee 6% of Performance Guarantee (minimum of \$350) Reprocessing Fee (Revised Joint Report) \$300.00 Permit to connect to County Storm Drain \$600.00 (per connection) Extension Fee \$300.00/year (Application must be approved within one (1) calendar year of the filing date.
-If not, the Applicant will be required to submit a written extension request along with the extension fee) Waiver Fee \$150.00/per waiver applied for Exemption Fee \$250.00(One [1] copy of plan and completed County Application) Violation Fee Initial: \$125.00Additional: \$100.00/week from the date of written notification until the application receives final approval Outdoor Dining Encroachment Fee \$100 per seat (based upon submitted seating plan) Residential Driveway - Road Access Permit Fee \$500.00 - for review of a proposed driveway on a County road not subject to Site Plan Approval or Exemption Cellular Towers - Processing Fee per Antenna \$250.00 [max. \$750.00] (Ord.
+Final Approval Fee: \$250.00

+Inspection Fee: 6% of Performance Guarantee [minimum of \$350.00]

+Reprocessing Fee: \$300.00 (Revised Joint Report)

+Permit to connect to County Storm Drain: \$600.00 per connection extension fee)

+Extension Fee: \$300.00 per year (Application must be approved within one (1) calendar year of the filing date.
+If not, the Applicant will be required to submit a written extension request along with the

+Waiver Fee: \$150.00 per waiver applied for

+Violation Fee - Initial: \$125.00

+Violation Fee - Additional: \$100.00 per week, from the date of written notification until the application receives final approval

+Outdoor Dining Encroachment Fee: \$100 per seat (based upon submitted seating plan)

+Residential Driveway - Road Access Permit Fee: \$250.00 - for review of a proposed driveway on a

+County road not subject to Site Plan Approval or Exemption

+Cellular Towers - Processing Fee per Array: \$250.00 [max. \$750.00] (Ord.
 03-48, 12/17/03)

-AT THE TIME OF APPLICATION ONLY THE INITIAL FILING FEE IS DUE AND PAYABLE TO THE "COUNTY OF BERGEN" BY CHECK OR MONEY ORDER ONLY

-FEE WAIVERS AND DISCOUNTS:
+ALL FEES ARE DUE BEFORE FINAL APPROVAL CAN BE GRANTED; CHECKS ARE PAYABLE TO THE COUNTY OF BERGEN (FEES CANNOT BE COMBINED - SEPARATE CHECKS REQUIRED);

+ONLINE PAYMENTS ARE SUBJECT TO SERVICE FEES (FROM THE PROCESSING COMPANY)

-- 1. The processing fee for US Green Building Council LEED® (Leadership in Energy & Environmental Design) certified projects shall be reduced or eliminated as follows: Silver certified projects shall receive a 25% discount of the required processing fee; Gold certified projects shall receive a 50% discount of the required processing fee; and Platinum certified projects shall pay no processing fee. - 2.
-Federal, state and county governments are not required to submit any fees. - 3.
-Municipal governments (including schools and libraries) are not required to submit any fees. - 4.
-Houses of Worship, and all 501( c) 3 non-profit charitable organizations are not required to submit any fees, however, where applicable, will be required to post a performance guarantee and related inspection fee.
+- Amended Ordinance No. 23-36 to the Bergen County Planning Board's Site Plan Review Fee Schedule, Adopted November 1, 2023. - 1.
+Federal, state and county governments are not required to submit any fees. - 2.
+Municipal governments (including schools and libraries) are not required to submit any fees. - 3.
+Houses of Worship, and all 501(c)3 non-profit charitable organizations are not required to submit any fees, however, where applicable, will be required to post a performance guarantee and related inspection fee.